 Mara Z was designed in partnership with Google’s Android One program and therefore includes secure monthly updates, a built-in Google Assistant, and Google Photos, among other perks.
 “We have everything that you could ask for from an Android perspective on this phone,” Eddy said.

 Both devices feature damage-resistant Corning Gorilla Glass, a thin, chemically fortified sheet glass used on many high-quality devices in the industry, and long-lasting batteries.

-Eddy told us that aesthetics were an essential factor in creating both models.
+Eddy told us those aesthetics were an essential factor in creating both models.
 “The idea was to produce a phone from the ground up with a very nice design, taking our competition into consideration, to encourage users to buy them,” he said.
-“We brought designers on, that’s how we came up with the idea of starting with two models.”
+“We brought designers on; that’s how we came up with the idea of starting with two models.”